 Secondly, apply some baby oil on the foam to ensure a better seal between your face and the goggles.

 And finally, if these three tips fail it might be time to invest in a new set of goggles that has a good seal around your face.
-The Oakley Airbrake (See in Amazon) would be a good option in this situation.
+The Oakley Air brake (See chart) would be a good option, although expensive.